-One of the most common questions I am asked as a designer: “There are so many options—how do I choose a paint color?”
+One of the most common questions I am asked as a designer: “How do I choose a paint color…there are so many options?”
 Since I enjoy the psychology and creativity behind design, I love answering this question.

 When narrowing down your paint color options, ask yourself these questions:

 An easy place to start narrowing your options is to eliminate colors that don’t go with the flooring, cabinets, countertop, and other elements in the room.
-If you have cherry flooring, most of the time an orange usually makes the room overwhelmingly red.
+For example—If you have cherry flooring, most of the time an orange usually makes the room overwhelmingly red.

 One of the ways design impacts us is through how we experience a space.
-For example, spaces with lower ceilings tend to feel cozier and sometimes cramped if you yourself are too tall.
+For example, spaces with lower ceilings tend to feel cozier and sometimes cramped if you yourself are tall.
 Likewise, paint color—a part of design—contributes to the overall feel of a space.

 The list below generally characterizes how colors contribute to a space’s feel:

 Not sure what feel you want?
 Try taking ten minutes and looking through room photos.
 If you mark and review the photos you like, you’ll likely find a common feel throughout the photos.
 Houzz is a great resource for this.
 And to learn about current color trends – paint companies like Benjamin Moore and Sherwin Williams publish their trending colors on a yearly basis.

-Out of the colors that contribute to the feel of your space, you can easily rule out color families you don’t like right away (and by color families, I mean reads/pinks, oranges, yellows, greens, blues, purples, whites, grays, browns, and blacks).
+Out of the colors that contribute to the feel of your space, you can easily rule out color families you don’t like right away (and by color families, I mean reds/pinks, oranges, yellows, greens, blues, purples, whites, grays, browns, and blacks).
 You may also notice the colors you are really excited by.
 These colors are almost always brought into the space in some way.